 After August 15, taxpayers are advised to file an assessment appeal with the Clerk of the Board to request a reduction in the assessed value.
 The matter will then be set for hearing before a Value Hearing Officer or the local Assessment Appeals Board.
 Each three member Assessment Appeals Board, which is independent of the Assessor and trained by the State Board of Equalization, consists of private sector property tax professionals, CPA's, Attorneys, and appraisers appointed by the Santa Clara County Board of Supervisors.

-Appeal applications must be filed between July 2, and September 15, with the Clerk of the Board (Clerk of the County Board of Supervisors).
+Appeal applications must be filed between September 1 to September 15, with the Clerk of the Board (Clerk of the County Board of Supervisors).
 To appeal a roll correction or supplemental assessment, typically triggered by a change in ownership or completed new construction, the application must be filed within 60 days of the date of the notice.